openneuropet/outreach/BIDS_maintainers2025/meeting_goals.md

 # Tuesday 11 and Wednesday 12

-Intended for BIDS mainainers to have space to work togther soliving GitHub issues.
+Intended for BIDS maintainers to have space to work together soliving GitHub issues.